TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/characters.rst

 ************************

 It seemed like you were always on the move.
-Taking goods from one town, trading them for goods in the next, pocket- ing some coin along the way.
+Taking goods from one town, trading them for goods in the next, pocketing some coin along the way.
 Spending the coin on some cheap wine, and then moving on.
 It was easy to become embittered about your cousins, living it up in the city while you plied your way through the expanses on dangerous